 Our counseling program is designed to address the needs of all students by helping them acquire competencies in career planning and exploration, knowledge of self/others and educational/vocational development.
 The guidance program consists of various programs: individual and group counseling, parent and teacher consultations, group guidance, referral assistance to other programs and services in the community, and classroom guidance.

-Congratulations to all of our 6th, 7th, and 8th grade first quarter Honor Roll students!
+Congratulations to all of our 6th, 7th, and 8th grade second quarter Honor Roll students!

 - Meet Mrs. Carnabuci